Vanessa Fudge, Founder, Leading Well

 The purpose of Disney is to “make people happy”.
 This could apply to a co-worker!

 Expanding your Purpose outwards need not make it impersonal.
 Supporting your staff to dive down into their own personal sense of purpose will support purpose to embed for the longer term.
-A useful question to ask employees is “what gives you purpose?” rather than the potentially confronting question of “what is your purpose?”
+A useful question to ask your people is “what gives you purpose?” rather than the potentially confronting question of “what is your purpose?”

 What About Values?